webbjj/clustertools/README.md

 # clustertools
-A python packaged for analysing star clusters
+A python packaged for analysing star cluster simulations